-- "R" if the partner or shareholder is an Illinois resident, - "C" if the partner or shareholder is included on a composite return, or
+- "R" if the partner or shareholder is an Illinois resident, - "C" if the partner or shareholder is included on a composite return, - "E" if the partner or shareholder provided you a Form IL-1000-E, Certificate of Exemption for Pass-through Entity Payments, indicating that they would pay their own tax liability, - "P" if you are a publicly traded partnership and therefore not required to make pass-through entity payments on behalf of your partners, or - "N" if you only had nonbusiness income and therefore are not required to make pass-through entity payments on behalf of your partners or shareholders.

-• "E" if the partner or shareholder provided you a Form IL-1000-E, Certificate of Exemption for Pass-through Entity Payments, indicating that they would pay their own tax liability.
 Line 7 - Add the amounts shown in Column D for all the partners or shareholders for which you have checked the box in Column E.

-ENote Do not include partners or shareholders that are identified as Individuals or Estates in Column C.
+=Note Do not include partners or shareholders that are identified as Individuals or Estates in Column C.